Camino Finisterre – a Journey to World’s End

 Day 8

-Walk to Muxia – 16.5km
+Walk to Muxia – 16.5 km

-Two days walk away from Finisterre, the small but lively fishing port town of Muxia has also historical connections to the Camino de Santiago.
-If you continue on to Muxia make sure to visit its 12th-century pilgrim church and Sanctuary of Virxe da Barca (Our Lady of the Boat) with its magical rocking stone.
-There is a pilgrims’ office in the town where you get the Muxiana – modelled on the Compostela pilgrim certificate you receive in Santiago.
+The second day of the walk from Lires to the small but lively fishing port town of Muxia also has historical connections to the Camino de Santiago.
+Continue to Muxia, where you will visit the 12th-century pilgrim church and Sanctuary of Virxe da Barca (Our Lady of the Boat), which has its magical rocking stone.

 Map